FunkinZ/.github/profile/README.md

-# The Funkin' Zside Team
+# THE FUNKIN Zside TEAM
 **HELLO EVERYONE!!!**
+This is the GitHub page of The Funkin' Zside Team.

 ## Team Project
 * FridayNightFunkin' Zside - A remix mod of FridayNightFunkin' Basegame. unreleased.